-3.8.2 Vertical Tolerance - Height Tolerance y
+3.7.2 Vertical Tolerance - Height Tolerance Y

-If the read head moves along the Data Matrix code tape (X-axis) in the Y-direction and leaves the zero line (Y = 0), a no-position message is output from a defined limit value.
-The read head continuously measures its position in relation to the Data Matrix code tape and compares the current limit value.
+If the read head moves along the Data Matrix code tape (X axis) in the Y direction and leaves the zero line (Y = 0), the position is no longer detected from the value \pm Y0.
+The read head continuously detects its position in relation to the Data Matrix code tape and compares the current limit value.
 If the error exceeds the limit value (shown in red in the following figures), the read head loses the position, and a "no position" message is output.